Week 19 Invention, Intellectual Property, and Income

 No warranties are given.
 The license may not give you all of the permissions necessary for your intended use.
 For example, other rights such as publicity, privacy, or moral rights may limit how you use the material.

-Before it could be readily used, most importantly I would need to make the power situation safer as the total possible current that the Neopixels can pull is 57 amps.
-In addition, I have to make the project more modular to make it easier to assemble/easier to put together, and more user-friendly, where users could go easily turn it on, turn on or off the volume.
+Before it could be readily used, most importantly I would need to make the power safer as the total possible current that the Neopixels can pull is 57 amps.
+In addition, I have to make the project more modular to make it easier to assemble/disassemble and more user-friendly, where users could go easily turn it on or off or change the volume.

 I have built the design to accommodate some of these revisions, such as power on off and the inclusion of sound, but only in future spirals.